 Do you read reviews before booking a hotel or resort?
-Do you check out what different people say before booking holiday deals?
+Do you check out what different people say before booking holidays?

 How do you decide if the reviews are actually useful to you?